jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

   - Does not work for the Flaming Fist and doesn't seem to know about the Death Curse.
   - Evaporates and only their cloak is left and a snake is slithering away.
   - Arrow flies in and pierces the enemy in the head and reverts to its "human" shape.
-  - Arrow came from somewhere in Malar's Throat.
+  - Arrow came from somewhere in Malar's Throat but do not know where exactly.
   - "Ras Nsi" ("Ras-me-see") is spoken by the Spy as they die.
 Scales along their back like a snake.
-  - Likely a Yuan-ti which are serpent folk.
+  - Likely a [**Yuan-ti**](https://forgottenrealms.fandom.com/wiki/Yuan-ti) which are serpent folk.
 Many different kinds but this one seems to be a pureblood.
 Their people have a hierarchy, the closer you are to being a snake then the higher you are in the ranks.
-   - Dendar, Merrshaulk, and Sseth are the 3 Gods they serve.
+   - **The Yuan-Ti Pantheon**: [Dendar](https://forgottenrealms.fandom.com/wiki/Dendar), [Merrshaulk](https://forgottenrealms.fandom.com/wiki/Merrshaulk), and [Sseth](https://forgottenrealms.fandom.com/wiki/Sseth) are the 3 Gods they serve.
+- Check that no one really cares about a dead body, throw his robe over him and back away from the dead body.
+There's only one way to get over killing a Snake Person.

-### Retail Therapy
+### Retail Therapy (Round 2)
 - Head to Red Bazar to go shopping
 - Purchase 2 Rain Catchers (Undril purchases 1 Rain Catcher and Salve)
   - Simple contraption consisting of a 5-foot-square leather tarp and a wooden frame with legs.
 When the tarp is stretched across the wooden frame, it forms a basin that can catch 2 gallons of drinking water per inch of rainfall and hold up to 8 gallons.
 The tarp and wooden frame fold up for easy transport.
 Only works when raining!